 of Statistically Significant Findings in Orthopaedic Trauma Randomized Trials -

-Jinsil Sung; Judith Siegel; Paul Tornetta; Mohit Bhandari
+Jinsil Sung; Judith Siegel; Paul Tornetta; Mohit Bhandari.

-Conflicting reports exist in the medical literature regarding the association between industry funding and published research findings.
 In this study, we examine the association between industry funding and the statistical significance difference in results of recently published medical and surgical trials.

-Gender Has a Small but Statistically Significant Difference Effect on Clearance of CYP3A Substrate Drugs - David J. Greenblatt, MD and Lisa L. von Moltke, MD
+Gender Has a Small but Statistically Significant Difference Effect on Clearance of CYP3A Substrate Drugs - David J. Greenblatt, MD and Lisa L. von Moltke, MD.

 The role of gender on the disposition of drugs metabolized by cytochrome P4503A (CYP3A) remains controversial.
 Some sources suggest that CYP3A activity in women exceeds that in men, but evidence to support this position is inconsistent at best.
-It was found that gender has a small and statistically significant, although most likely clinically unimportant, influence on CYP3A phenotype for substrates not transported by P-gp.
+It was found that gender has a small and statistically significant difference, although most likely clinically unimportant, influence on CYP3A phenotype for substrates not transported by P-gp.